yokolet/new-note/_posts/2017-06-14-valid-number-combinations.md

 The problem description sometimes starts from "uncle, Morty."

-> Your facorite uncle, Morty, is crazy about the lottery and
+> Your favorite uncle, Morty, is crazy about the lottery and
 > even crazier about how he picks his "lucky" numbers...

 Like the IP address problem, there are some constraints to make it valid.

-- valid lottery numbeers should have 7 parts separated by " "(space).
+- valid lottery numbers should have 7 parts separated by " "(space).
 - each digits must be between 1 and 59
 - all digits are unique
 - must use all characters in the same order